omerbsezer/Fast-Docker/README.md

 ![image](https://user-images.githubusercontent.com/10358317/113186661-3b06a280-9258-11eb-9bb8-3ad38d3c55fb.png) (Ref: udemy-course:adan-zye-docker)

 ### Docker Stack / Docker Service  <a name="stack"></a>
-- With Docker Stack, multiple services can be created with one-file.
+- With Docker Stack, multiple services can be created with one file.
-- It is like Docker-Compose file but it has more features than Docker-compose file: update_config, replicas.
+- It is like a Docker-Compose file but it has more features than a Docker-compose file: update_config, replicas.
 - But it is running on when Docker Swarm mode is activated.
-- Network must be overlay.
+- Network must be 'overlay'.

 #### Creating, Listing, Inspecting
 ```